-Careyes combines high-end luxury with the local Mexican vibes.
-Many of the buildings within the resort showcase bright colours, prominent in the arts and culture of Mexico.
+Careyes combines high-end luxury with local Mexican vibes.
+Many of the buildings within the resort showcase bright colors, prominent in the arts and culture of Mexico.

-Careyes also holds a yearly festival, Ondalinda, which brings together the music, art, culture and wellness in the beautiful setting that is Carayes.
+Careyes also holds a yearly festival, Ondalinda, which brings together music, art, culture, and wellness in the beautiful setting that is Carayes.

-Careyes is one of Jalisco’s (if not Mexico’s) best-kept secret.
+Careyes is one of Jalisco’s (if not Mexico’s) best-kept secrets.

 Best Beaches Near Jalisco